shader-slang/spec/modules.md

 Modules {#module}
 =======

-A \SpecDefine{module} is a unit of encapsulation for declarations.
+A <dfn>module</dfn> is a unit of encapsulation for declarations.

 Primary Source Unit {#module.source.primary}
 -------------------

 One or more source units may be compiled together to form a module.
-Compilation of a module begins with a single source unit that is the \SpecDefine{primary source unit} of the module.
+Compilation of a module begins with a single source unit that is the <dfn>primary source unit</dfn> of the module.
 An implementation *should* use the primary source unit as a means to identify a module when resolving references from one module to another.

-A primary source unit may start with a \kw{module} declaration, which specifies the name of the module.
+A primary source unit may start with a \code{module} declaration, which specifies the name of the module.

 \begin{Syntax}
 \SynDefine{ModuleDeclaration}
     \code{module} \SynRef{Identifier} \code{;}
 \end{Syntax}

-If a primary source unit does not start with a \kw{module} declaration, the module comprises only a single source unit, and the name of the module must be determined by some implementation-specified method.
+If a primary source unit does not start with a \code{module} declaration, the module comprises only a single source unit, and the name of the module must be determined by some implementation-specified method.
-A primary source unit without a \kw{module} declaration must not contain any \kw{include} declarations.
+A primary source unit without a \code{module} declaration must not contain any \code{include} declarations.

-\begin{Note}
-An implementation might derive a default module name from a file name/path, command-line arguments, build configuration files, etc.
+Note: An implementation might derive a default module name from a file name/path, command-line arguments, build configuration files, etc.
-\end{Note}

-\begin{Note}
-A module might be defined in a single source unit, but have code spread across multiple files.
+Note: A module might be defined in a single source unit, but have code spread across multiple files.
 For example, \code{#include} directives might be used so that the content of a single source unit comes from multiple files.
-\end{Note}

 A \code{module} declaration must always be the first declaration in its source unit.
 A \code{module} declaration must not appear in any source unit that is not a primary source unit.